-Interviews will check background in Mathematics, Physics and Computer Science.
+Interviews checked background in Mathematics, Physics and Computer Science.

 Proposed start: August 2021

 Duration of the program: 2 years (4 semesters), as per IISc rules.